ChorusOne/solido/tests/README.md

 Set the `NETWORK` environment variable to `https://api.testnet.solana.com` or devnet respectively, to run the tests against testnet or devnet.
 Beware of rate limits and airdrop limitations on these networks.

+## Coverage

+`coverage.py` will compile the tests and the CLI with coverage instrumentation, and then run the unit tests, and the test scripts in this directory.
+It outputs lcov files that are used for codecov.io, and an html report that you can browse locally.
+Both are written to the `coverage` directory in the repository root.

+Collecting coverage requires a nightly Rust compiler and a few other tools, see `coverage.py` itself for details.